undergrad-partner-school

 Retention Rate

-The freshman retention rate for University of Dallas was 80% in 2024, indicative of the exceptional educational experience and supportive environment at this school.
+As reported in 2025, the freshman retention rate for University of Dallas was 77%, a reflection of the high standards and excellent educational experience at this school.

 The graduation rate is another indicator to take into account.
-It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-The six-year graduation rate at this school is 67%, which is considered an above-average graduation rate.
+It reflects the proportion of students who obtain their degrees within the expected timeframe.
+At this academic institution, the proportion of students graduating in six years is 74%, which is considered an above-average graduation rate.

 Student Body